karrioapi/karrio/README.md

 Karrio is the only **platform-focused** open-source shipping platform with label generation, document generation and package tracking API that **you can host on your own infrastructure**.

-We are an open-source alternative to expensive in-house carrier integration and Multi-carrier Saas APIs.
+We are an open-source alternative to expensive in-house carrier integration and multi-carrier Saas APIs.
 We're designed to be more **developer-friendly**, with the fullset of shipping functionalities without vendor-lockin.

 ### Shipping for platforms